Note: most likely this technique is not needed for simple games. So, it's not mandatory for jr-devs.

 Add Source, but the

-Sub Source flag makes the value in the memory address have a negative value.
+Sub Source flag subtracts the calculated value from the accumulator.

 Using SubSource to Count Specific Incrementslink